The Butchery at Lowden

 Their herd of cattle are Sussex X. This traditional cattle breed is one of England’s oldest native breeds.
 The breed is slow-grown, often taking up to 30 months to mature and thrives on being fed natural fresh grass, silage (fermented grass) and hay (dried grass).

 All of our beef is hung for at least 28 days, ensuring that it really is of the highest possible quality.
 A select few exceptional cuts are then placed into our Dry-Aging cabinet for further maturation.
 This adds an extra depth of flavour to the beef and makes for a real show stopping piece of meat.
-Be sure to ask Alex or Michael what we have available in the cabinet for a real treat.

 At Lowden we source our Lamb from Manor Farm in the Swainswick valley (just outside Bath).
 The lambs are reared extensively with their welfare being the priority.